RobertWHurst/KeyboardJS/readme.md

 ###### examples

 * 'a' - binds to the 'a' key.
 Pressing 'a' will match this keyCombo.
 * 'a, b' - binds to the 'a' and 'b' keys.
-Pressing ether of these keys will match this keyCombo.
+Pressing either of these keys will match this keyCombo.
 * 'a + b' - binds to the 'a' and 'b' keys.
 Pressing both of these keys will match this keyCombo.
 * 'a + b, c + d' - binds to the 'a', 'b', 'c' and 'd' keys.
-Pressing ether the 'a' key and the 'b' key, or the 'c' and the 'd' key will match this keyCombo.
+Pressing either the 'a' key and the 'b' key, or the 'c' and the 'd' key will match this keyCombo.

 ###localeDefinitions